-Because of the making process of the printing surfaces, those ones are not usually perfectly flat.
+Due to the manufacturing process of the printing surfaces, those ones are not usually perfectly flat.
 They have small undulations (tenths of a millimeter) that affect either the adherence of the printing model as well as the first layer finish.

 Knowing those two things we can already detect an issue.
-When Mesh Mapping is on, the printed layers will have the same undulations as the printing surface so that all the printed model will have these undulations on its surface.
+When Mesh Mapping is on, the printed layers will have the same undulations as the printing surface so that all the printed models will have these undulations on their surface.

 This may or may not be a serious issue depending on the needs and use of the print.
 That's why the Fade option was created.
 A new feature that allows us to select between letting the printer fix those undulations or having a printed model with them.